Toni Preckwinkle: Political relationship with Barack Obama

 Preckwinkle supported Barack Obama in his political pursuits.
 She endorsed him in his campaigns for Illinois Senate in 1995–96, U.S. House in 1999–2000, and U.S. Senate in 2004.
 She was among those who encouraged Obama to make his first run for the United States Congress in 2000, taking a political risk in supporting his unsuccessful challenge to incumbent congressman Bobby Rush.
 She was also an early supporter when he ran for United States Senate in 2004.

 When Obama was elected in 2004 as a United States Senator, Preckwinkle had a large say in his Illinois State Senate replacement.
 She became Obama's alderman when he moved from Hyde Park to South Kenwood in June 2005.

 Preckwinkle's views on Obama were prominently featured in a July 2008 New Yorker cover story on then-presidential candidate Barack Obama's political origins.
 The article begins by recounting a 1995 meeting between Preckwinkle and Obama in which he discussed a possible run for the Illinois Senate seat then held by Alice Palmer.
-According to the New Yorker, Preckwinkle "soon became an Obama loyalist, and she stuck with him in a State Senate campaign that strained or ruptured many friendships but was ultimately successful."
+According to The New Yorker, Preckwinkle "soon became an Obama loyalist, and she stuck with him in a State Senate campaign that strained or ruptured many friendships but was ultimately successful."

 In 1997, she successfully challenged the signatures of Obama's opponents in the Democratic Primary for the Illinois Senate, allowing Obama to run unopposed.
-According to the New Yorker article, Preckwinkle become "disenchanted" with Obama.
+According to the New Yorker article, Preckwinkle became "disenchanted" with Obama.
 The article's author suggested that Preckwinkle's "grievances" against Obama were motivated by her perception that Obama was disloyal.
 Preckwinkle still served as an Obama delegate at the 2008 Democratic National Convention.

 Ahead of the Democratic Party primary in 2018 reelection election for president of the County Board of Commissioners, Obama endorsed Preckwinkle's reelection campaign.
 However, the following year, Obama opted not to endorse any candidate in the 2019 Chicago mayoral election.
 It had been reported that, during her campaign in runoff of the election, Preckwinkle had unsuccessfully sought to persuade both Barack Obama and his wife Michelle Obama to endorse her faltering candidacy.
 Barack Obama had not stayed neutral in the city's previous mayoral election, having endorsed Rahm Emanuel's 2015 reelection campaign.